dakujem/oliva/readme.md

 }
 ```

-We could also use `Seed::merged` to prepend an item with fabricated root data, but then `Seed::omitRoot` must be used to omit the root instead:
+We could also use `Seed::chain` to prepend an item with fabricated root data,
+but then `Seed::omitRoot` must be used to omit the root instead of `Seed::omitNull`:
 ```php
 use Dakujem\Oliva\MaterializedPath;
 use Dakujem\Oliva\Seed;